-And repeat the operation, copy paste on to a new layer plus rotate it as shown here so it sits on the ground.
+And repeat the operation, Copy and Paste on to a New Layer plus Rotate it as shown here so it sits on the ground.

 Now we will add a bit of broken pieces around, and for that we will use this image, so open it up.

-Then copy paste that section over on our document, in a new layer.
+Then Copy and Paste that section over on our document, in a New Layer.